Aagam2020/Shahportfolio/final_project_Aagam.md

 ## **Resolution (Climactic Reveal and Actionable Takeaways)**

-Here is the new reality: To combat these disparities, targeted action is required to address the specific needs of the most affected groups.
+To combat these disparities, targeted action is required to address the specific needs of the most affected groups.
 The following solutions are critical:
 1. **Young Adults (18-25):**
    Prioritize youth-specific mental health programs, such as on-campus counseling, peer support networks, and digital mental health platforms.